-Our intentional review process includes consideration of the content and rigor of your academic coursework, grades, class rank (if applicable), standardized test scores (not required but highly recommended, especially for prospective mechanical engineering or computer science majors and/or students who are interested in being considered for merit scholarships), academic and spiritual/character recommendations, extracurricular involvement, leadership and service, thoughtful response to an essay prompt, and an optional (but highly recommended) interview with an admissions counselor.
+Grove City College's intentional aplication review process includes consideration of the content and rigor of your academic coursework, grades, class rank (if applicable), standardized test scores (not required but highly recommended, especially for prospective mechanical engineering majors or computer science majors, biology/health majors who are considering medical school, and/or students who are interested in being considered for merit scholarships), academic or spiritual/character recommendations, extracurricular involvement, leadership and service, thoughtful response to an essay prompt, and an optional (but highly recommended) interview with an admissions counselor.
 There are no absolute minimum standards for grades, class rank, or test scores, and your personal accomplishments and potential for success are considered in the selective admissions process.